“I WILL SAVE ORDINARY PEOPLE,” CHATGPT

 Botsa Garcy 6 (2 15 20 19 1 7 1 18 3 25) (6)

-Who believes that anyone will survive the variants, which are erupting as I write from the greatest viral volcano on Earth—the USA.
-Variants drift like the spores of dandelions to every cranny of creation where they ignite viral fires that cannot be doused.
+Who believes anyone will survive variants, which are erupting as I write from the greatest viral volcano on Earth—the USA.
+Variants drift like spores of dandelions to every cranny of creation where they ignite viral fires that cannot be doused.

-What makes scary the words and numerology of Botsa Garcy 6
+What makes scary the words & numerology of Botsa Garcy 6

 Anything incomprehensible seems crazy, alien, foreign, terrifying.
 Encountering the unknown can induce horror.
 It’s why folks who are afraid of creepy crawlies don’t look under rocks.
 People who fear bats don’t wander into jungles at night to explore caves.